 Mother in Heaven

 “Women can become like our mother in heaven.
-You sisters, I supposed, have read that poem which my sister [Eliza R. Snow] composed years ago, and which is sung quite frequently now in our meetings [‘O My Father’].
+You sisters, I suppose, have read that poem which my sister [Eliza R. Snow] composed years ago, and which is sung quite frequently now in our meetings [‘O My Father’].
 It tells us that we not only have a Father in ‘that high and glorious place,’ but that we have a Mother too; and you will become as great as your Mother, if you are faithful.
 (Deseret Evening News, July 20, 1901, 22.)”
 (Lorenzo Snow, The Teachings of Lorenzo Snow, p.
 9. Bold and brackets in original).

 “We have a mother in heaven.
 We are the offspring of God.
 He is our Father, and we have a mother in the other life as well.
 (In Conference Report, Oct.
 1898, 56.)”
 (Lorenzo Snow, The Teachings of Lorenzo Snow, p 16).